denten-books/plain-text/1-metaphor.md

 referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce]

 Crucially, the advocates of direct manipulation aimed to suspend disbelief.
-The feeling of directness came through the complete immersion into the mimetic context of a virtual world [@laurel_brenda_interface_1986, 76].
+The feeling of directness came through the complete "immersion in the mimetic context" of a virtual world [@laurel_brenda_interface_1986, 76].
 In this way, the mimetic icon usurps the "object of interest" through use.
 The icon of a document becomes the writer's object of interest, at the expense of the inscription itself.
 Direct manipulation theory imagines the handling of representations, not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
 It is direct in the sense of concealing the mediated nature of virtual experience.
-The goal is to manufacture what Laurel and others call an "interactive mimesis" and "first personness," the experience of "directly living and acting within the world established by the computer" [@laurel_brenda_interface_1986;
+The goal is to manufacture what Laurel and others call an "interactive mimesis" and "first personness," the experience of "directly living and acting within the world established by the computer"<!--note, I can't find any record of the "directly living and acting" quote; may need a physical check of the volume.
+PRP--> [@laurel_brenda_interface_1986 84; @norman_user_1986, 490-1].
-@norman_user_1986, 490-1].
 Hutchins, Hollan, and Norman write: "when an interface presents world of action rather than a language of description, manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
-The actual instruments enabling the manipulation of image or word---keyboards, screens, and machine instructions---are meant to disappear.
-"The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. write [@hutchins_direct_1986, 99].
+The actual instruments enabling the manipulation of image or word---keyboards, screens, and machine instructions---are meant to disappear. "[T]he user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. write [@hutchins_direct_1986, 99].
 In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---`get keys`, `get lamp`---stands in the way.
-Instead of working with objects of interest, instead of being a part of the story, the protagonist is "using the computer" [@laurel_brenda_interface_1986, 74].
-"End users are not interested in *making* representations," Laurel wrote.
-"They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
+Instead of working with objects of interest, instead of being a part of the story, the protagonist is "using the computer."
+"End users are not interested in *making* a representation," Laurel wrote. "[T]hey want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 74].
 Verbal representations, like `get keys` or `get lamp`, puncture the first-person illusion.
-By contrast, the fully immersive model supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].
+By contrast, the fully immersive model supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 97].

 !["ViewPoint screen image."
 On screen menus for the Xerox 6085 Daybreak workstation, 1985 [@johnson_xerox_1989, 13].](images/xerox_star.png)

-The principles of direct interaction that emerge in the 1980s stood against what Laurel called the "ill-formed" presence of the mediator, in the interfaces of the previous era like JOSS and *Colossal Cave Adventure*.
+The principles of direct interaction that emerge in the 1980s stood against what Laurel called the "ill-formed presence" of the mediator, in the interfaces of the previous era like JOSS and *Colossal Cave Adventure*.
 For those advocating the direct interaction paradigm of computer use, conversational computing prevented the unmediated "pleasure" and "catharsis"